ministryofjustice/demo-updated-moj-template-project/README.md

+This demo is now archived, the responsibility of the template is now within the CP team.

 This repository is for prototyping upgrades of the Gov.uk Prototype Kit (v12.1.0) and npm dependency updates before applying them to the moj-prototype-template repository.
 This site is live on the Cloud Platform, see the top right for the link.
 It will display a snapshot of the makerecall-prototype application.
 This is used as reference only to test an application against the updates.

 # MoJ Prototype Kit Template